Skip to Content

 Serving Suggestions

 I like to add a bit more oil, seasoning plus citrus like lime or lemon juice.
 Grated parmesan cheese is also a great add.
 Make this one any weeknight or add to your Thanksgiving menu.
 It’s extremely hands-off so will free you up for other tasks.
-Pair the broccoli with blackened chicken or pork chops as well as lamb or grilled fish.
+Pair the broccoli with blackened chicken breasts or smothered pork chops as well as grilled jerk red snapper fish.

 roasted broccoli head with grated parmesan cheese